Currency:USD $

 • Reach Level 91: Characters must be at this level.

-• Clear Palace of the Dead Floor 50: This prerequisite ensures players have some experience in deep dungeons.
+• Clear Palace of the Dead Floor 50: This prerequisite confirms players have some experience in deep dungeons before entering Pilgrim's Traverse.

-The main quest, "Pilgrimage of Light," starts in the Crystarium, where players can also purchase essential items like Phoenix Downs.
+The main quest, "Pilgrimage of Light," starts in The Crystarium, where players can also purchase essential items like Phoenix Downs.
+If you prefer a guided clear, explore Pilgrim's Traverse with a carry to reach the rewards faster.

 Rewards and Challenges

-The collaboration with Monster Hunter introduces several unique elements:
+The collaboration with Monster Hunter brings several unique elements:

-• Trial Rewards: Completing the Windward Wilds trial awards each player a Velian weapon coffer.
+• Trial Rewards: Completing The Windward Wilds awards each player a Veldian weapon coffer.
 Guardian Scales and certificates earned can be used to enhance or exchange for various weapons and items.

-• Extreme Mode: An eight-player challenge with item levels set at 740 or above, offering additional loot and the thrill of a tougher fight.
+• Extreme Mode: An eight-player challenge with item level 740 or above required, offering additional loot and the thrill of a tougher fight.

 Other Notable Changes